Lessons From Life

 My wife has been encouraging me to let go and forgive my ex for years but I couldn’t, as I believed I needed her to say sorry.

-In 2013, I started wearing my Red Kickers to all my business meetings.
+Back in 2013, I started wearing my Red Kickers to all my business meetings.
 I now understand there is some research from Harvard Business School indicating that wearing red shoes enhances perceptions of status and competence: Washington Post.
 Anyhow below is the story of when I bought my first pair.

 I’ve never had any real fashion sense but was very fortunate that I grew up in London and just before I was going to university Dicky Dirts had a closing down sale.
 I walked into a scene of carnage as I entered the shop – I think it could have been a record for how many people you could cram into per square foot of shop.
 People were wandering around with arms full of merchandise with glazed grins and wide eyes scanning for more bargains.